maxmind/GeoIP2-node/README.md

 ## Requirements

-MaxMind has tested this API with Node.js versions 12 and 14.
-We aim to support active LTS versions of Node.js, as well as the latest stable release.
+MaxMind has tested this API with Node.js versions 14, 16, and 18.
+We aim to support active and maintained LTS versions of Node.js.

 ## Contributing